 Status information about “Biomethane Seller Agreements”

-The Network Owner must send status information about “Biomethane Seller Agreements” in the Register of Relations to Energinet no later than 3 Business Days after conclusion or termination of a “Biomethane Seller Agreement”.
+The Network Owner must send status information about “Biomethane Seller Agreements” to Energinet no later than 3 Business Days after conclusion or termination of a “Biomethane Seller Agreement”.

 On expiry of a “Biomethane Seller Agreement”, the Network Owner must notify Energinet accordingly as soon as possible.